From BR Bullpen

 Pro Career

-Gray signed with Oakland and made his pro debut with the AZL Athletics.
+Gray was signed by scout Matt Ranson for $1.54 million for Oakland and made his pro debut with the AZL Athletics.
 He was then promoted to the AA Midland RockHounds, where he went 1-0 with an 0.45 ERA in 5 starts.
 He spent most of the 2012 season back at Midland, going 6-9, 4.14 in 26 games.
 He also made one appearance in AAA with the Sacramento RiverCats, giving up 4 runs in as many innings.
 He started 2013 with Sacramento and was 8-5, 2.61 after 16 starts when he got the call to Oakland on July 10th.
 He had 107 strikeouts against 34 walks in 102 1/3 innings.
 In his debut, he pitched two inning in a loss to the Pittsburgh Pirates, giving up a hit and striking out three.
 He made another relief appearance, then returned to the minors for a while and was back in Oakland to stay on August 10th, when he made his first big league start.
 He was a 5-4 loser to the Toronto Blue Jays that day, but stayed in the rotation until the end of the year, making 10 starts and pitching quite well.
 He finished the year at 5-3, 2.57, allowing only 51 hits in 64 innings, while striking out 67.
 The A's tabbed him to start Game 2 of the ALDS against the Detroit Tigers on October 5th and he went toe-to-toe with Justin Verlander, giving up no runs on 4 hits in 8 innings.
 The game was still scoreless when he was replaced by Grant Balfour to start the 9th, and the Australian closer was credited with the 1-0 win when Stephen Vogt drove in Yoennis Cespedes against Rick Porcello for the winning run in the bottom of the 9th.
 Given his great performance, he was given the ball for the decisive Game 5 on October 10th, but things did not go as well.
 Verlander had another superlative performance, giving up no runs in 8 innings, while Sonny coughed up 3 in 5 innings to get tagged with a 3-0 loss.

 Gray was back in the A's starting rotation at the beginning of 2014.
 On April 28th, he pitched his first career complete game and shutout when he defeated the Texas Rangers and ace Yu Darvish, 4-0, to improve to 4-1 for the month.
 He was named the American League's Pitcher of the Month, finishing with a 1.76 ERA and 37 strikeouts in 41 innings.
 He was again the Pitcher of the Month in July as he went a perfect 5-0 with a 1.03 ERA in 5 starts, his performance going a bit under the radar as the A's were busy acquiring starting pitchers during the period, adding Jeff Samardzija, Jason Hammel and Jon Lester to their starting rotation.
 For all of the pricey acquisitions, it was Gray who saved the A's season by tossing a six-hit shutout against the Texas Rangers on the final day of the regular season, September 28th, the 4-0 win securing the second wild card slot for the A's.
 They finished only one game ahead of the Seattle Mariners, after posting the best record in the majors over the first half of the season.
 Gray finished the season at 14-10, 3.08 in 33 starts, pitching 219 innings and recording 183 strikeouts.